If you are dialysis dependent, you may wonder if you can still take a cruise.

 How Much Does Dialysis Cost on a Cruise Ship?

-As a general rule, the cost of a dialysis session on a cruise ship varies between $300 and $900.
+Generally, the cost of a dialysis session on a cruise ship varies between $300 and $900.
 The majority of mainstream American cruise lines charge around $800.

 - Hemodialysis